 We know how to handle the unique challenges of pest control in the Northwest – aggressive rodent infestations, destructive carpenter ants and other insect populations that rise each season.
 In fact, we’ve become specialists in rodent control, using methods that are family and pet friendly.

-RODENT CONTROL – Most rodents encountered within the Bellevue area are rats, mice and squirrels.
+RODENT CONTROL – Most rodents encountered within the Newcastle area are rats, mice and squirrels.
 Squirrels are a “nuisance wildlife” problem and are dealt with carefully.
 Rats and mice, however, cause considerable damage and spread filth and disease.
 Rats commonly nest in home and commercial building insulation causing it to decompress and lose much of its insulation value.
 The insulation is also contaminated with rat filth, feces and urine.
 The cost to replace insulation and decontaminate an attic or crawlspace can be high.
 Rats (and mice too) also gnaw into electrical insulation on wires causing short circuits and even fires.
 Rats also contaminate stored food and damage stored items and parts of home (roofing, etc) by gnawing holes.

-Cascade Pest Control specializes in rat, rodent and mouse control in the city of Bellevue.
+Cascade Pest Control specializes in rat, rodent and mouse control in the city of Newcastle.
 Cascade’s technicians are uniquely trained to detect rodent issues, assess rat infestations and plan control measures to eradicate the rats or mice.
 More information about Rodent Control.

 ANT CONTROL – Ants problems can come in two forms: nuisance ants that plague your kitchen and other areas inside the home, and wood destroying ants, such as carpenter ants.
-Carpenter ants are very prevalent throughout greater Bellevue.
+Carpenter ants are very prevalent throughout greater Newcastle.
 They lived here for thousands of years in the original forests.
 But carpenter ants can easily adapt to the wall cavities of homes and move in, then continue to tunnel into the wood eventually causing significant damage requiring a contractor.
-Other pest ants found in Bellevue are filthy nuisances that roam throughout our homes.
+Other pest ants found in Newcastle are filthy nuisances that roam throughout our homes.
 These species include the “Odorous House Ant” and others.
 Learn more about how Cascade protects your home from ants here.

 Call Cascade for your pest control needs in Newcastle